UKHO/docs/quality-assurance/performance-test-checklist.md

 ### Select tools

 Consult team tech radars for currently in-use technologies.
 Depending on the types of testing planned, you will typically be using some sort of load testing tool.
-For more complex scenarios you might use other technologies, e.g. for collecting, corelating and visualising results.
+For more complex scenarios you might use other technologies, e.g. for collecting, correlating and visualising results.

 ### Design performance test tool infrastructure